mreguler/currency-converter/README.md

 ## Project Overview

 _Currency Converter_ is a Chrome extension that integrates real-time currency conversion directly into your browsing experience.
 You can instantly convert prices on any webpage to your home currency with a simple click.
 This seamless and streamlined in-page conversion tool eliminates the clutter of any extra tabs to manually convert and calculate.
+You can access the landing page for this extension by going to https://cherilynnchow.github.io/currency-converter-landing-page/

 ## Our Problem Statement